declansam/TicketVista/README.md

 1. Users
     * Admin <br>
-    Initially there is one admin, which can be increased via registration page.
+    Initially there is one admin, which can be increased via registration page - only admins can add other admins.
 Admin can add new events, track number of participants in each event and can manually add participants to an event while creating an event.

     * Participants/ Users <br>
     Participants can see the list of available events and can book an event using event url.
+To sign up as a regular user/ participant, non-existent user can use the sign up page.

 <br>